-Travelling as a way of life or just for fun can have its challenges.
-Whether it be other drivers, animals, or road and weather conditions.
-Many things can get in the way of your good time!
-Over the years, I have developed some travelling habits to keep me safe, and keep it fun.
-Here are my Top 7 Travel tips to help make your next adventure a pleasurable experience.
+Traveling, whether as a way of life or simply for enjoyment, can present its challenges.
+Factors like other drivers, animals, and road or weather conditions can interfere with your good time.
+Over the years, I have developed some travel habits that help keep me safe while ensuring that my experiences remain enjoyable.
+Here are my top seven travel tips to make your next adventure a pleasurable experience.

 1. Know and Maintain your Vehicle

-This is so important!!!
-Breakdowns are both inconvenient and can be expensive!
-If you break down in the wrong place, it could also be dangerous!
+Breakdowns are both inconvenient and can be expensive.
+If you break down in the wrong place, it could also be dangerous.

 Maintaining your vehicle speaks for itself.
-Oil changes are much like a shower!
-Sure feels good and keeps your vehicle healthy!
-You have to admit.
-Nothing runs smoother than after a lube job!
+Oil changes are much like a shower.
+Sure feels good and keeps your vehicle healthy.
+Regular oil changes can also allow you to keep an eye on what is going on inside your engine.
+The colour and the texture of the oil all tell a story.
+Finding reliable and cost efficient oil change on the road can be difficult.
 One of the best places while I am on the road for a great oil change is Jiffy Lube.
 The garages are usually big enough for my Roadtrek, and I have never had a bad service experience.

 How does the van feel when pulling away, stopping, changinging gears or climbing hills?
 Sometimes a hesitation with tell you of a fuel flow issue.